 The Medication Therapy Management program can help Medicare users make sense of prescription drugs and protect against unwanted outcomes.

-It helps in small but important ways like when using over the counter medications while on prescription drugs.
-It is a free program that connects patients to pharmacy experts that analyze the usage and make records and recommendations.
+Further, it helps in small but important ways, like when using over the counter medications while also on prescription drugs.
+In doing so, this free program connects patients to pharmacy experts that analyze the usage and make records and recommendations.

 Tiers and Restrictions